Ada-C18/task-list-api/ada-project-docs/wave_04.md

 Answer the following questions.
 These questions will help you become familiar with the API, and make working with it easier.

-- What is the responsibility of this endpoint?
+- What is the responsibility of this endpoint? posting a message
 - What is the URL and HTTP method for this endpoint?
+POST
-- What are the _two_ _required_ arguments for this endpoint?
+- What are the _two_ _required_ arguments for this endpoint? argument and channel
 - How does this endpoint relate to the Slackbot API key (token) we just created?
+Tokens should be passed as an HTTP Authorization header or alternatively, as a POST parameter.

 Now, visit https://api.slack.com/methods/chat.postMessage/test.